insyncsolutions/appseconnectdocs/_posts/Rule-Management/PreconfiguredRule/2022-11-22-detailedsyncreportproccessflow.md

 - Expand the node `On-Premise`.
 Select any environment where your processflow are deployed and executed.
 Click on the `Rules`.
 ![detailedsyncreportprocessflow2](/staticfiles/rules/media/detailedsyncreportprocessflow2.png)
 - On clicking the ellipses button(...), you will get to deploy the rule in your organization.
-If you, do not deploy the processflow in your own organization, email will not be triggered such that you can get to know the processflow that have errors while in execution.
+If you, do not deploy the rule in your own organization, email will not be triggered such that you can get to know the processflow that have errors while in execution.
 ![detailedsyncreportprocessflow3](/staticfiles/rules/media/detailedsyncreportprocessflow3.png)